Last updated 2 months ago

 A 'cold pull' is a technique that allows you to clean your printer’s nozzle and hotend from any material that may be stuck or burnt inside.
 You can also use it to clean your hotend during your usual maintenance routine.

-not use the cold-pull method with Nozzle X!
-Only use cleaning filament.
+do not use the cold-pull method, but only use cleaning filament.